-Whiskey (also spelt whisky) is a broad category of liquor, which includes Scotch, bourbon, Canadian whiskey, Tennessee whiskey and many other types of spirits.
+Whiskey (also spelled whisky) is a broad category of liquor, which includes Scotch, bourbon, Canadian whiskey, Tennessee whiskey and many other types of spirits.
 Whiskey is made from grain, much like beer.
-In fact, at its simplest, whiskey is much like a highly-distilled version of beer—without the hops.
+In fact, at its simplest, whiskey is much like a highly distilled version of beer—without the hops.
 The different types and brands of whiskeys are made from different grains and using different techniques, which is how the various flavour profiles can be created.

 Types and Brands of Whiskey